cshum/ginga/README.md

 ####app.use(plugin)

-`app.use` also accepts Ginga object as a 'plugin'.
+`app.use` also accepts Ginga object as plugin.
 This will mount hooks into the main app.

 ```js
 var ginga = require('ginga');